How to deal with OCD

 - want to manage your OCD

 What is OCD?

-These are repeated acts that you feel like you have to act out – even if you don’t want to, and even if it unnecessarily complicates your life.
+These are repeated acts that you feel like you have to act out – even if you don’t want to, and even if it unnecessarily complicates your life and causes you distress.

 Signs and symptoms of OCD

-- Safety/checking: obsessive fears about harm occurring to themselves or others, which can result in compulsive checking for things like the stove being turned off, or the doors and windows being locked.
+- Safety/checking - obsessive fears about harm occurring to themselves or others, which can result in compulsive checking for things like the stove being turned off, or the doors and windows being locked.

 How can OCD impact your life?